US delays tariffs on some Chinese goods, drops others - Your Valley

 Separately, China’s Ministry of Commerce reported that top Chinese negotiators spoke by phone with their U.S. counterparts, Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin, and plan to talk again in two weeks.

-Together, the developments calmed investors who’d been worried about an escalation in a trade dispute that has rattled financial markets for more than a year and clouded prospects for the global economy.
+Together, the developments revived optimism that the world’s two biggest economies can make progress toward resolving a trade dispute that has rattled financial markets for more than a year and clouded prospects for the global economy.

 The U.S. and China are fighting over American allegations that Beijing steals trade secrets and forces foreign companies to hand over technology.
 The tactics are part of China’s drive to become a world leader in advanced technologies such as artificial intelligence and electric cars.